ST3000DM001

-The ST3000DM001 is a hard disk drive released by Seagate Technology in 2011 as part of the Seagate Barracuda series.
+The ST3000DM001 was a hard disk drive released by Seagate Technology in 2011 as part of the Seagate Barracuda series.
 It has a capacity of 3 terabytes (TB) and a spindle speed of 7200 RPM.
 This particular drive model was reported to have unusually high failure rates, due to a parking ramp that was made from different materials.
 The failure rates were approximately 5.7 times higher in comparison to other 3 TB drives, for which Seagate faced a class-action lawsuit.
+This hard drive model has the highest failure rates of any hard disk.

 Specifications

 The ST3000DM001 uses three 1 TB platters, compared to five platters in the previous generation Barracuda XT drive, and has a spindle speed of 7200 RPM.
 The drive uses a 40 nm dual-core LSI controller and 64 MB of DDR2-800 as the DRAM cache.
 As part of the release of its 1 TB-platter drives, Seagate announced that it was phasing out its Barracuda Green line of 5900 RPM hard drives.